Saltar al contenido principal

 Many people prefer the idea of remaining in the comfort of their own home as they age.
 While older adults are living at home, both they and their caregivers need to consider all the obstacles and issues that may arise, particularly as they relate to mobility and safety.

-With that in mind, here are options to consider when updating a home for aging in place.
+With that in mind, here are some options to consider when updating a home for aging in place.

 En este artículo: